-Oyster is a family owned business that specialises in arranging voluntary work and paid work for individuals from around the world.
-We are committed to giving our participants passion, care and commitment, and work hard to make sure that you have an amazing time through us.
-One of the things that is most important to us is to offer excellent support throughout, both before, during and after the programme.
-We are one of the longest running organisations of our kind, we believe that we have the knowledge to offer some of the best travel experiences out there.
-All staff are dedicated travellers for both work and leisure, and this combination of experience and passion means that we are well placed and excited to get you on an overseas adventure.
+Oyster is a boutique business that specialises in arranging voluntary work and paid work for individuals from around the world.
+We are committed to providing passion, care, and commitment to our participants.
+Our speciality is to ensure you are supported before, during and after your trip to the highest standard.
+As one of the first organisations of our kind, we believe that we have the knowledge to offer some of the best travel experiences out there.
+All staff are dedicated travellers for both work and leisure, and this combination of experience and passion means that we are well placed and enthusiastic to assist with planning your perfect and unforgettable adventure.

 Read more about why you should choose Oyster.